My 2nd Apt., downtown Nanjing. |

 The staring: in 2001, you couldn’t go anywhere without being the center of attention.
 This has changed quite a bit in the big cities, but is still the same in the smaller cities (every time I go to my wife’s hometown, I’m treated like a rock star).
 In 2001, for example, while eating in a restaurant, you could have multiple tables making you the focus of their whole meal.
 Sort of like dinner theater.
 Not only were you providing good visual entertainment but they would commit out loud about your actions, your movements, what you were or were not eating etc…

-"You're different, of course I will stare" is prevailing attitude.
+If you're not Chinese, curiosity will reign.
+"You're different, of course I will stare" is prevailing attitude. |

 The staring has decreased quite a bit, especially in the large tier cities such as Shanghai and Beijing.
 But in Suzhou, where I currently reside, which is a mid-tier city, I can still look up at any given time, whether in store or restaurant and find someone thoroughly in awe of my every movement.